joshL1215/DeceitCode/README.md

 # DeceitCode

 ## About this project
 LeetCode-like coding challenge platform built to experiment with anti-cheat techniques intended to combat emerging tools powered by LLMs.
-The frontend (React + Vite + Monaco) provides a workspace and submit/run flows.
-The backend (Node + Express + TypeScript + MongoDB) serves problems, auth, and judges submissions via a remote sandbox service.
+The frontend (React + Monaco) provides a workspace and submit/run flows.
+The backend (Node + Express + TypeScript + MongoDB) serves problems, auth, and judges submissions via a remote sandbox service (Go, Docker, gVisor).

 This project uses a service from my separate repo for the RemoteCodeSandbox.
 See: https://github.com/joshL1215/RemoteCodeSandbox